-In this article, I explore how ESM can benefit educational institutions (both schools and higher education) by making service delivery and support more efficient and effective through the leveraging of existing IT investments.
+In this article, I explore how ESM in education can benefit the educational institutions (both schools and higher education) by making service delivery and support more efficient and effective through the leveraging of existing IT investments.

-There are a few reasons why ESM makes sense in the education sector.
+There are a few reasons why ESM in education makes sense.

 For a start, there are many people within educational institutions (in higher education and otherwise) who need to access enterprise services that were traditionally only associated with IT.
 However, this group isn’t just limited to employees – for instance, students need services such as online room booking as well.